PMET-public/module-data-install/README.md

 ## Product Attributes
 This file is used to add and update Product Attributes and assign them to attribute sets.
 The codes provided in the file are used to determine if a new attribute will be created or updated.
 Product attribute configurations can be complex.
 The purpose of this file is to address the most common settings.
+> Out of Scope: Updating Attribute codes.
+Any attribute setting not currently listed

 *File Name* - product_attributes.csv